-VSP is the insurer for the vision benefits you receive through the Medical PPO and also the Vision Plus Program.
+VSP is the insurer for the vision benefits you receive through the Chevron Medical PPO Plan, the Chevron High Deductible Health Plan, the Chevron High Deductible Health Plan Basic, or the Global Choice Plan (U.S.-Payroll Expatriates), and also the Vision Plus Program.
 VSP manages the plan's preferred provider organization and processes claims filed by you or your provider.